JohnCRuf/alderman_machine/tasks/data_geomatch_menu/ReadMe.md

 ## Inputs
 * `geocoded_(format)_df.csv`: A CSV file containing the menu money allocation cost, the ward, year, and the geographic coordinates of the project location for a specific location text format.
-The location text formats include "2 ands," "3 ands," "double dash to," "from to," "intersection", "normal address," "school park," "through address," and "leftover."
+The location text formats include "points," "lines," "quad," and "pent""

 Leftover contains the uncategorized location text formats and are just fed into the google maps API as a last-ditch effort to geocode the project.
 There are currently ~700 leftover projects from the ~45000 total projects.
+This task takes several hours to run.
+It is recommended to run it on a server.